Administration: IV

 • The patient’s budget constraints.
 In-clinic administration is expensive.
 Each infusion costs the patient a lot of money.
 The provider wants his patient to get the best bang for her buck.

 • A careful search for the “Goldilocks” dose for the individual patient: neither too little nor too much.
-Instead, a dose that is just about the right to achieve the optimal response.
+Instead, a dose that is just about the right quantity to achieve the optimal response.

 If time-to-relief and money were no object, the provider would titrate in very small increments, repeating each dose quantity to observe a consistent response.
 E.g.: